intel-iot-devkit/intel-iot-examples-datastore/README.md

 Enter `AUTH_TOKEN` into the next blank "Key" field.
 Enter whatever shared secret key that you want into the "Value" field.

-You don't need to set `PORT`, as Azure will do that automatically.

 Click on the "Save" button.

+Note that you don't need to set `PORT`, as the Microsoft Azure platform will do that automatically.

 ### Deploy Web App

 ![Settings](images/new-deploy-credentials.png)

+Click on the "Web Apps" in the left sidebar, then click on the name of the new web application you created in the first step.

 Click on "Settings" then click on "Continuous Deployment".
 Click on "Choose Source", then click on "Local Git Repository".
 Click on the "Save" button.